FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 # Installation of Elive

+*Installing Elive on a USB
+1. Go to Elivecd.org
+2. download elivecd
+3. Plug in the USB
+4. Use Etcher to flash elive on a designated USB
+5. Then boot elive from USB
+6. Hit F10 or F12 to boot

+Problems encounterd during the installation
+1. Booting it from the USB, it requires to disable some features in bios before booting for the usb
+2. Different operating systems have different key commands while others use f12 to get into bios, others use f10 and f2 so take note of which key combination used by your operating system.
+3. Also make sure you have a usb with a fast writting speed like sandisk 32 gb.

+*Navigating on Elive operating system
+4. To adjust the volume
+5. click on the desktop
+6. place mouse pointer on applications
+7. select sound
+8. click on volume control
+9. adjust the volume as required

+Recommendations: its better to have volume on the taskbar
+* How to turn down the PC when working on Elive
+10. click on the desk top
+11. select system
+12. click on power off from the contextual menu that appear

 ## Downloading Elive from [EliveCD.org](www.elivecd.org)

 * The latest release of Elive can be downloaded from www.elivecd.org.
 The latest Beta release is the recommended version to download.